TYPO3-Documentation/T3DocTeam/Documentation/AboutTheTeam/Tasks/00OpenIssues.rst

 * TYPO3CMS-Reference-FileAbstractionLayer (edited)
 * TYPO3CMS-Reference-Typo3Services (edited)
 * TYPO3CMS-Reference-TyposcriptSyntax
+* Inside TYPO3

-These are all moved to Core API.
+These have all moved to Core API.

 .. _todos-search-engine: